hphelion/documentation/moonshot/install.overview.md

 **Compute Region Controller:** A Resource Region is known as a Compute Region.
 This is a pool of compute resources that can be consumed through a service API by consumers of the cloud, such as Nova.
 This is responsible for the launch of instances across baremetal hosts.
 The scheduling is based on varied flavors of instances and available resources on the compute nodes.
-In a single compute region deployment model, this can coexist with cloud controller services.  <b>Notes</b>: An HP cloud can consist of more than one region.
+In a single compute region deployment model, this can coexist with cloud controller services.

+<p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> An HP cloud can consist of more than one region.
 For example, you can separate the regions based on the workload such as between a development/test team and a production deployment.
+A
-A development/test team region's compute requirements can use commodity and less expensive hardware.
+development/test team region's compute requirements can use commodity and less expensive hardware.
 Whereas a production deployment region's compute requirements need a set of compute resources that are backed up with heavy compute and fault-tolerant resources.
 HP recommends that you define and use multiple compute regions.
 In this scenario, the Compute Region Controller is its own node.